ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 ## Suggested readings
 Seaman (1999) has discussed the application of qualitative methods in software engineering, and specifically about observing/interviewing developers, and complementing this with coding and theory building.
 Quinn Patton (2014) provides a thorough overview of qualitative methods-mainly in the context of social science application.
 Last, but not least, a "must read" is the seminal work on grounded theory research (Corbin and Strauss, 1990).

+Some chapters of this book specifically focuses on certain qualitative analysis techniques.
+In their chapter *"Avoiding Survey Design Traps: A Successful Process for Sailing Past the Temptations of Persephone's Sirens"* Barik and  Murphy-Hill provide hints on how to conduct survey research.
+In his chapter *"Card-sorting: From Text To Themes"* Zimmermann illustrates the card-sorting method, that can be used to analyze open-text survey responses.
+Menzies' chapter *"Correlation is not Causation"* explains, through simple examples, the difference between claiming correlation and causation.

 ## References